 He has performed in the United States, Canada, Korea, Germany, France, Italy, Spain, the Netherlands, Belgium, Luxembourg, Sweden, Switzerland, Ireland, Tunisia, and at all of the major UK venues.
 He has recorded for radio and television throughout Europe and appeared as a concerto artist with, among others, the Hallé, Academy of St. Martin in the Fields, Philharmonia Orchestra, Britten Sinfonia, Royal Philharmonic Orchestra and BBC Scottish Symphony Orchestra.
 He is the pianist of the Hebrides Ensemble, and has worked with many international artists, giving duo and chamber music performances and broadcasts with groups such as ECO Ensemble, Conchord and Britten Sinfonia.
 In 2006 he and fellow-pianist Andrew West began a two-year collaboration with Michael Clark Dance Company, playing Stravinsky’s two-piano version of Rite of Spring at the Barbican Theatre and worldwide on tour.
 He has recorded for Linn, Naxos, Signum and Deux-Elles.

 Philip’s piano duo with Simon Crawford-Phillips has won international prizes and awards, including a Borletti-Buitoni Trust Fellowship in 2004.
 The Duo has performed and broadcast internationally, and made frequent appearances as concerto artists and recitalists at the South Bank and Wigmore Hall.
 They have given world premieres of Detlev Glanert’s Two Piano Concerto and, at the 2009 BBC Proms, Anna Meredith’s Two Piano Concerto.
-In 2014 they will premiere a new work for two pianos and percussion by Steve Reich, with Colin Currie, in major European venues and at Carnegie Hall.
+In 2014 they will premiere a new work for two pianos and percussion by Steve Reich, with Colin Currie and Sam Walton, in major European venues and at Carnegie Hall NY.

 Philip lives in North London with his wife and two sons.